 Often, the Head and Shoulders pattern may break down without forming a buildup.

 And if you don't go short on this low, you would have technically missed the move!

 So, you might be wondering, "hey Rayner, I don't want to miss the move.
 What can I do to hop on the back and catch a piece of the move?"

 What you can do is what I call the first pullback.

-When the market breaks out, rarely does it just go in one straight line without doing any form of pullback because the market needs to take a rest.
+When the market breaks out, rarely does it just go in one straight line without doing any form of a pullback because the market needs to take a rest!

 So, what you want to look for is what I call the first pullback where the market starts to retrace.